pdx-cs-rust-web/homework_1/README.md

 	4. Under Params, create a Query Param called "question_id" under Key
 	5. Under Value, enter the question_id you wish to delete
 	6. Click Send
+- *Fix Recommended:* Delete ONLY the question specified by the question_id.